Is European Baby Formula Better? Everything You Need to Know

 Although no formula can replicate breastmilk’s innate goodness, it is possible to get as close as possible by choosing the most natural ingredients available.

-It is comforting to know that European baby formulas start with natural fats in breast milk to provide your infant with the energy, carbohydrates, and protein they need for physical and cognitive development, followed by naturally sourced essential vitamins.
+It is comforting to know that European baby formulas start with natural fats in breast milk to provide the energy, essential vitamins, and protein in your babies bottle needed for physical and cognitive development.

 Whey